If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 The synergistic muscles are the muscles that will help the prime movers by adding some force to help.

-The stabilizers are going to function to secure joints and make sure that the muscles can work in their optimal path.
+The stabilizers will function to secure joints and ensure that the muscles can work in their optimal path.

 Muscle Fiber Types